uvarc/rc-learning/content/notes/building-containers/index.md

 ```

 - You may need to specify extra packages
-    - `fortune` itself provides the binary without the message database
+    - `fortune` itself provides the executable without the message database
     - `fortunes-min` contains the message database
 - See [how Ubuntu reduced image size by 60%](https://ubuntu.com/blog/we-reduced-our-docker-images-by-60-with-no-install-recommends)